How to contribute¶

 Clone the project to a part of the WSL where Windows does not overwrite permissions, for example directly to the home of the WSL (do

-).
+cdand thengit clone).
 That problem looks like this and you can read more about why changing the permissions does not work here.

 Tests¶

-We use pytest
+We use pytest and flake8 for quality control.

-We also use wemake_python_styleguide
+We also use wemake_python_styleguide itself

-to develop wemake_python_styleguide
+to develop wemake_python_styleguide.

 To run all tests: